 All in all, Gao has had a banner year.
 But long before working with the likes of Marvel Studios’ Kevin Feige, Gao’s interest in comics led her to pursue a different career: illustration.
-She holds a fine arts degree from the University of California, Los Angeles, though she realized during her undergrad days that a career in what she calls “hoity-toity, highbrow art” wouldn’t be her calling.
+She holds a fine arts degree from the University of California, Los Angeles, although she says she knew early on that she wouldn’t be pursuing a “hoity-toity, highbrow art” career.

 “Very quickly, I was like, ‘That’s not for me; I’m not going to be a gallery artist,’” Gao says.
 “I was always into comic books, so in the back of my mind I thought, ‘I’ll just end up working in comics somehow.
 Either I’ll make a comic book, work for a publisher or do something comic book-adjacent.’”
 After drifting across the pond to London and back to Los Angeles, where she eventually asked a number of other comic artists for career recommendations, Gao landed a spot on the Nickelodeon Writing Program, a talent launchpad for animation writing.

 Over the course of Gao’s ascension to Marvel showrunner status, she has fought her fair share of battles.
-She faced waves of misogynistic internet trolls during her 2017 “Rick and Morty” tenure, and unsurprisingly has made it a priority to help elevate other people of color and women in entertainment.
+She faced waves of misogynistic internet trolls during her 2017 “Rick and Morty” and, unsurprisingly, has made it a priority to help elevate other people of color and women in entertainment.

 That’s where Crab Club comes in.
-Throughout the years, Gao, Cheng, Yang and their friends have taken turns holding dinner party salons for AAPI creatives, building a tight-knit community and leading to pivotal new connections.
-For instance, over one such dinner Rideback founder Dan Lin introduced Koy to the Crab crew and explained the concept that would later become “Easter Sunday.”
+Throughout the years, Gao, Cheng, Yang and their friends have taken turns hosting dinner party salons for AAPI creatives, building a tight-knit community and lead-ing to pivotal new connections.
+Over one such dinner, Rideback founder Dan Lin introduced Koy to the Crab crew and explained the concept that would later become “Easter Sunday.”
 “We all fell in love with [Koy] and hopefully vice versa, and from talking and hanging out, it emerged that Ken was the perfect writer for the movie and that Ken, Jimmy and I would executive produce,” Gao says.
 “It’s literally a movie that was formed at a dinner.”
-Cheng went on to pen the “Easter Sunday” script, along with writer Kate Angelo.
+Cheng went on to pen the ‘Easter Sunday’ script, along with writer Kate Angelo.